 So when dependence, pride, selfishness, or demands start to manifest little by little, it’s difficult to realize just how harmful it is to be in that place.

-In fact, you might even feel good that your partner needs you then, that your boss trusts you to give you certain tasks, or that a trusted friend constantly needs your attention.
+In fact, you might even feel good that your partner needs you; that your boss trusts you to give you certain tasks; or that a trusted friend constantly needs your attention.

 But over time, these demands slowly reduce your reaction and response time.
-It uses up all of your energy and ability to see that this truly isn’t a healthy relationship.
+They use up all of your energy and ability to see that this truly isn’t a healthy relationship.

-This silent process of adapting to discomfort will deteriorate you, and it slowly and very subtly takes control over your life.
+This silent process of adapting to discomfort will deteriorate you.
+It slowly and very subtly takes control over your life.
 This stops you from noticing and preparing yourself to respond in a way that truly fits your needs.

-That’s why it is absolutely necessary that you make a conscious effort to keep your eyes open and to know what you want.
+That’s why it’s absolutely necessary that you make a conscious effort to keep your eyes open and to know what you want.
 This is the only way you can take control over what is deteriorating your senses.

-Because a lot of times the people around you don’t like it when you decide to follow and value your own rights.
-They’re already used to you conforming to them, and for them, this attitude change is uncomfortable.
+A lot of times, the people around you don’t like it when you decide to follow and value your own rights.
+They’re already used to you conforming to them.
+That’s why this attitude change is uncomfortable for them.

 Remember that sometimes saying “enough!” helps guarantee your well-being and safeguard your own self-love, dignity and interests.

-So always remember the boiled frog syndrome, and avoid falling into a deep well of pain that could be prevented, if noticed in time.
+So always remember the boiled frog syndrome.
+Avoid falling into a deep well of pain, because you can prevent it if you notice it on time.